dhcmrlchtdj/hematite/note/data/sqlite3.md

 ---

-table b-tree, "B*-Tree" stores all data in the leaves of the tree

-index b-tree, "B-Tree" stores both the key and the data together in both leaves and in interior pages

----

 > Each ordinary SQL table in the database schema is represented on-disk by a
 > table b-tree.
 > The rowid of the SQL table is the 64-bit signed integer key for each entry in